diego-cloud-io/diego-tooling-template/README.md

 ## secrets

-The Diego API, Diego application controller and Dex secrets must be present in the cluster.
+Secrets for Diego API, Diego Application Controller and Dex must be present in the cluster.
 These secrets are not created as part of this repo.

-The secrets required are:
+The secrets referenced are:

 - `diego-api`, a mix of config and sensitive ArgoCD user name and password.
 Used by Diego API
 - `github-app`, a mix of cofig and sensitive private key.
 Used by both the Diego API and the application controller